-GREEN BUILDING DESIGNATION AND INDOOR WATER USE - CITY OF SCOTTSDALE, AZ
+GREEN BUILDING AND INDOOR WATER USE - CITY OF SCOTTSDALE, AZ

-While legislation is currently under consideration, high-efficiency fixtures are not required in Arizona.
-Some local jurisdictions, however, have passed their own local ordinances or have implemented rebate programs to incentivize high-efficiency WaterSense products.
-The City of Scottsdale was a pioneer in this effort, beginning with its 1998 general plan update.
-Under the guiding principle "Seek Sustainability," Scottsdale created an interdepartmental committee to explore sustainable community initiatives like a green building designation program.
+Unless a local government or state adopts higher efficiency standards, it will default to using the 1992 Federal Plumbing Code.
+However, the EPA WaterSense program has shifted the market toward voluntary installation of higher efficiency plumbing fixtures that are significantly more water efficient, and some local jurisdictions have passed their own local ordinances or implemented rebate programs to incentivize high-efficiency WaterSense products.
+The City of Scottsdale was a pioneer in this effort, beginning with its 1998 General Plan update.
+Under the guiding principle "Seek Sustainability," Scottsdale created an advisory committee to explore sustainable community initiatives like the green building program.

 Staff launched the program when an environmental builder and environmental products manufacturer approached the city to recommend such a program as part of a new pilot home project, citing customer support and local buy-in.
-A green building advisory committee formed, composed of citizens, architects, designers, home builders, state environmental office representatives, utility representatives, and members of academia.
-The committee modeled its educational and outreach components on the Civano Sustainable Community in Tucson and on green building programs from Austin, Texas; Denver, Colorado; and Kitsap County, Washington.
-The committee created regionally based standards and established the first citywide green building program in Arizona.
+A green building advisory committee was formed, composed of community members, architects, designers, home builders, state environmental office representatives, utility representatives, and members of academia.
+The committee modeled its educational and outreach components on the Civano Sustainable Community in Tucson and the green building programs in Austin, Texas; Denver, Colorado; and Kitsap County, Washington.
+The committee created regionally-based standards and established the first community green building program in Arizona.

-Under the program, City of Scottsdale buildings receive a designation if they meet a threshold of site, water, energy, indoor environmental quality, and material resource standards.
+Under the program, residential buildings receive a designation if they meet a threshold of site, water, energy, indoor environmental quality, and material resource standards.
 Currently, these include but are not limited to:

-- Kitchen faucets with a default maximum flow rate of 1.8 gallons per minute. - Roof with 50% runoff diverted into landscape areas. - Smart irrigation controller that regulates irrigation based on weather or soil moisture conditions. - All primary building entrances protected from direct summer sun (east, west, south) with recessed or covered elements. - Minimum 5% improvement over the city energy efficiency code. - Commercial buildings include individually submetered supplies for water features, swimming pools, irrigation, and cooling towers.
+- Roof with 50% runoff diverted into landscape areas. - Smart irrigation controller that regulates irrigation based on weather or soil moisture conditions. - All primary building entrances protected from direct summer sun (east, west, south) with recessed or covered elements. - Minimum 10% improvement over the city energy code - Commercial buildings include individually submetered supplies for water features, swimming pools, irrigation, and cooling towers.